 Hi.
-I’m Marc Schmatjen, aka Smidge, and I’m the lone staff writer and head janitor here at Just a Smidge.
+I’m Marc Schmatjen, aka Smidge, and I’m the lone staff writer and head pool maintenance technician here at Just a Smidge.
 Based on how much money I make writing this column, it would be inaccurate to call this my job, so let’s just go with “hobby.”
-It would be fun to be able to contribute to the mortgage payment and the food bill, however, so if you know anyone looking to syndicate a humor column, there’s an imported beer of your choice in it for you in exchange for an introduction.

 We have three boys, whom we affectionately refer to as Son Number One, Two, and Three.
 Two of them are teenagers and all three of them are loud and smelly and they eat a lot.

 Anyway, enough about my wife and kids.
 Let’s talk more about me.
-Here are twenty other things that you should probably know about me:
+Here are twenty other things that you should probably know about me, in no particular order:

 2) My grandfather killed General Patton's dog.
 That is the single most historically outstanding thing anyone in my family has done.
 We are a proud people.

-5) A few of my literary heroes are Roald Dahl, Erma Bombeck, Michael Connelly, and Dave Barry.
+5) A few of my literary heroes are Roald Dahl, Dr. Seuss, Erma Bombeck, Michael Connelly, and Dave Barry.
 My grandfather did not kill any of their dogs, that I am aware of.

 7) As an author and a writer, I am not afraid to say that books of non-rhyming “poetry” with sentences like, “My mind is a seedless grape, grasping to comprehend the melancholy oration, drowning in a cacophony of humanity…” etc., are written by people who are too scared to attempt to write anything that is required to make sense.